lundregan/lundregan.github.io/src/content/blog/everyone_should_code.md

 You may get the impression from movies, where you may see some nerd putting on hacking gloves and typing on multiple keyboards staring at 4 different screens all racing with numbers and foreign symbols.

-But as we everything in hollywood there are missconceptions and missrepusentations.
+But as we everything in Hollywood there are misconceptions and misrepresentations.

-The reality is more like waking up and grabbing some nice breakfeast, most likely make a cup of tea or coffee, sitdown at the desk and work at about the pace of doing a crossword puzzle.
+The reality is more like waking up and grabbing some nice breakfast, most likely make a cup of tea or coffee, sit down at the desk and work at about the pace of doing a crossword puzzle.

 # How does learning to code help me?

-The ability to breakdown problems and solve them is prehaps one of the most important skills.
+The ability to breakdown problems and solve them is perhaps one of the most important skills.
 Programming is purely that process.

-Being able to breakdown probelms helps when dealing with an plethora of problems for example;
+Being able to breakdown problems helps when dealing with a plethora of problems for example;
 - Deciding on the best medical choices, whilst balancing emotional strain
 - Designing Products
-- Improving you work efficency (Clean all the beds on the floor in a faster way...
-Well thats extra time for you break)
+- Improving your work efficiency (Clean all the beds on the floor in a faster way...
+Well that's extra time for your break)
-- Figuring out different funding options for continuing buissness
+- Figuring out different funding options for continuing business

 I think having one hobby that sharpens this skill is invaluable to everybody.
 There are other ways of working this skill though E.G
-- Chess, Crosswords, Sudukuor, and other Stratergic Games
+- Chess, Crosswords, Suduku, and other Strategic Games
-- Learning Mathmatics, and other STEM fields
+- Learning Mathematics, and other STEM fields

 # Is it hard to learn to code?